Create a Tick-Free Yard

 Some products contain pesticides that have relatively low risk of causing problems, thus are available to anyone (“general use materials”).
 Others have a greater risk of causing problems if users do not carefully follow directions.
 These (restricted use products) are available only to licensed pesticide applicators or professional pest control personnel.
 We recommend contracting with a licensed pesticide application person or company to assure proper and effective application for tick control.

 The use of pathogenic fungi is perhaps the most promising biological control for ticks.
-These fungi penetrate the tick’s cuticle, or outer covering, move into the body, and ultimately kill both nymphal and adult stages of the tick.
 Commercial products containing these fungi are available for both granular and spray applications.
 The fungus Metarhizium anisopliae is registered for tick control.
+Learn more about pollinator-friendly tick reduction tips.

 Check out this video from TickEncounter/URI on the effectiveness of Professional Perimeter Spraying and Protecting Your Yard.